- Solar advice hub

 The 15p per kWh rate fell to 12p per kWh, adopted a new name, and – in a crucial, positive move – dropped the requirement to install through OVO.

-You can now get your solar panels from any company and qualify for this tariff.
+You can now get your solar panels from any company and qualify for this tariff, so it’s easier to join now.

 Which import tariff should you use?

-This tariff’s requirements mean you have to sign up to an OVO import tariff, which limits your options.
+This tariff’s requirements mean you have to sign up to an OVO import tariff.

-The best choice at the moment is OVO Extended Fixed, a 15-month tariff which offers a price cap-beating rate of 24.94p per kWh of electricity.
+The best choice at the moment is OVO 1 Year Fixed, a 12-month tariff which provides a rate of 27.24p.

-You’ll also have to pay an exit fee of £75 per fuel if you switch tariffs before the end of your contract.
+No matter your location, you'll have to pay an exit fee of £50 per fuel if you switch tariffs more than 49 days before the end of your contract.

 3. OVO’s SEG Install Exclusive